 - Revenues and sales.

-To be clear, The Five Startup Strength Indicators are a method for screening and narrowing down your search of investible startups.
+To be clear, The Five Startup Strength Indicators are a method for screening and narrowing down your search for investible startups.
 It shouldn’t stop there.
-Once a startup qualifies with at least two impressive achievements out of the Five Startup Success Indicators, there should be a further level of inspection, learning, and due-diligence conducted before deciding to invest.
+Once a startup qualifies with at least one or two impressive achievements out of the Five Startup Success Indicators, there should be a further level of inspection, learning, and due diligence conducted before deciding to invest.

 Summary and Key Takeaways:

 Angel investing is no longer an investment class reserved for the wealthy and affluent – virtually anyone can now invest through equity crowdfunding.

 Investing in early-stage startups can and should be enjoyable, and the benefits are well beyond the mere financials.

 Nevertheless, the main appeal of angel investing is potentially outsized returns.

 Investing in each individual startup is very risky.
 There are many startups, and most of them fail.